AdityaK-18/python-low_code/README.md

 ## Notes on Data Upload and Validation
 - The file upload process ensures that only valid CSV files with the required data structure are accepted.
 - If any required columns are missing, the application stops execution and displays an error.
-- After a successful upload, the application displays a preview of the dataset and applies all filters for further analysis.
+- After a successful upload, the application displays a dataset preview and applies all filters for further analysis.

 ## Contributing
 Feel free to contribute by creating a pull request or opening an issue for any bugs or feature requests.